Junior Flute: Audition Solo 1A, Allegro con spirito

 - Isolate the big leaps and practice them separately.
 For example, in m.
 10, practice going from the low D on the downbeat to the next note (A) –practice those two notes only.
 The air speed should be increase on the lower note in order to make the big leap.
 The airstream also gets directed higher and the aperture becomes smaller for the higher notes.

 - It is helpful to look for patterns that you know, like scales and arpeggios, in the music.
 For instance: the sextuplets in m.
 15 are a chromatic scale.
 Knowing this can make it easier to play.
 In m.
 20, the first four 16ths are an A major arpeggio and the second four 16ths are a D major arpeggios.
 The sixteenth note triplets in m.
 22 are also an A major arpeggio.
 If you practice these patterns (chromatic scale, arpeggios) before you start working on the etude everyday, these measures will be much easier when you reach them in context.
 See how many other patterns you can find in this etude.

 I hope these guides have been helpful for you!
-Please feel free to email me at firstname.lastname@example.org if you have any questions.
-I will hold an All-State Prep Workshop at USC in Columbia on Dec.
-12 where we will talk about these and other ways to prepare for the All-State Band Auditions.
-Email me for more information – I would love to see you there!
+Please feel free to email me at email@example.com if you have any questions.
+My students and I will hold an All-State Prep Workshop at USC as part of the South Carolina Flute Society Festival online on November 13 where we will talk about these and other ways to prepare for the All-State Band Auditions.
+We would love to see you there.
 Good luck and happy practicing!

 Dr. Jennifer Parker-Harley